 PETER BREHM is the owner of Brehm Vineyards where he has been helping amateur winemakers make better wine for over 45 years.
 He founded the retail shop Wine and the People in Berkeley, California in 1970 and began introducing home winemakers to fresh premium and ultra-premium grapes from renowned regions such as Carneros, Dry Creek, Stags Leap, Rutherford Bench, the Columbia River Gorge and Willamette Valley.
 In 1991 Peter created White Salmon Vineyard and Winery and assisted in the birth of the Columbia Gorge AVA.
 Brehm Vineyards is a leading provider of fresh and frozen grapes.
 Peter will answer your home vineyard questions in “Grape Growing Q & A”.

 CHIK BRENNEMAN is the Winemaker and partner for Baker Family Wines.
 In 1998, Chik graduated with a Master’s degree from UC Davis’s school of Viticulture and Enology and upon graduation, he went to work for Amador Foothill Winery, in Amador County, CA, Terre Rouge Easton Winery, and eventually became the production lab manager at Woodbridge by Robert Mondavi in Lodi California.
 In 2006, Chic was approached by the University of California at Davis to manage their winery.
 Chik retired from the University in March 2019 to devote full-time energy to Baker Family Wines.
 As well as being an enthusiastic home winemaker, in any given harvest he will make wine from over 50 different varietals.
 Chik also writes the “Varietal Focus” column in every issue of WineMaker magazine.
-Chik will lead “Managing pH & Acid” seminar on Friday and will also be part of the “Advanced Winemaking Q & A” seminar.
-On Saturday, Chik will participate in the “WineMaker Columnists Live: Winemaking Trends” and later will conduct the “Advanced Wine Chemistry” seminar.
-Chik will lead the pre-conference “Home Wine Lab Tests Boot Camp”.
+Chik will lead “Keys to Wine Clarity” seminar on Friday and later this same day, he will also conduct the “Oak Side-By-Side Trials: Winemaker Workshop”.
+On Saturday, Chik will begin the day with “Troubleshooting Q & A” to answer your winemaking questions, and later Chik will participate in the “WineMaker Columnists Live: Winemaking Trends”.
+On Thursday, June 1, Chik will lead the pre-conference “Home Wine Lab Tests Boot Camp”.

 BOB PEAK Before joining The Beverage People in 2003, Bob was General Manager at Vinquiry, a wine testing laboratory in Windsor, California.
 Bob holds a degree in Chemistry from Harvey Mudd College and has pursued additional studies in wine at Santa Rosa Junior College and the University of California-Davis extension.
 Bob has a 1/3 acre hobby vineyard where he grows Pinot Noir and Chardonnay and writes the “Techniques” column for the magazine.
 Bob will lead the pre-conference “Winemaking From Grapes Boot Camp” and post-conference “Judging & Scoring Wines Boot Camp.”
-On Friday, Bob will talk about “Finding and Choosing the Best Grapes” and will lead the “Enhancing White Wine Aromas” workshop.
-Join him on Saturday when he will guide the conference seminar “Making Sparkling Wine at Home” seminar.
+On Saturday, Bob will talk about “Making Limoncello & Citrus Liqueurs” and will be part of the “WineMaker Columnists Live: Winemaking Trends”.